mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 ![Softanza is Both Writable and Readable, by Microsoft Image AI](../images/stz-functions-alterforms-namedparams.jpg) *An Arabic scholar **writing** his scientific discovery in a beautiful, **readable**, and artistic calligraphic style.*

-Imagine this: you’re solving a problem, and your ideas are flowing.
+**Imagine this**: you’re solving a problem, and your ideas are flowing.
 Your code should keep pace, feeling as intuitive and expressive as your thoughts.
 That’s the essence of the Softanza dual **writability** and **readability** promise.

 ---